 Labor is another consideration when deciding on an orchard.
 Will you need more than family labor and, if so, what is the source of the additional labor?

-Penn State University Extension has several resources you should consult prior to making your decision to start an orchard.
+You should these consult prior to making your decision to start an orchard.
 These are:

 - The Tree Fruit Production web site

-- The Penn State Tree Fruit Production Guide
+- The Penn State Commercial Tree Fruit Production Guide

 - The Penn State University Fruit Research and Extension Center